Ectomycorrhizal extramatrical mycelium: Mycelial networks

+While CMNs enable mutually beneficial connections between plants via nutrient transfer and defense warnings, these networks can also lead to unequal relationships between plants in which one benefits at the expense of the other.
+In a CMN shared between two plants, it is possible that one plant receives more nutrients from the network or supplies an unequal amount of carbon to mutual fungal hyphae, resulting in that plant species exploiting the network and gaining more than the other.
+Consequently, the other plant will be worse off due to the CMN connecting it to the exploitative plant.

+There are two types of mycorrhizal networks.
+Most plants are associated with arbuscular mycorrhizal fungi (AMF).
+AMF are able to form symbioses with several plant species and connect to roots of different hosts, allowing CMN.
+Mycelium networks function through signals that are first produced in plants, then move to the roots and then migrate to AMF.
+Then, signals go through the plant surface where they can be transported to leaves or other organs.
+Cells respond to these signals by forming a tube-like structure in preparation for the fungal hyphae.
+Mycelia of AMF can link many plants across large areas.

+The second type is ectomycorrhizal networks (ECMs).
+ECM fungi are extremely diverse, resulting in varied behaviors towards their plant hosts.
+Compared to AMFs, ECM are more diverse and form mainly in trees.
+ECMs mediate plant and tree nutrients by interrupting the sylvigenetic cycle during maturity.
+Because ECMs vary by tree, tree cutting and logging has shown a reduction in the ECM fungal community.
+Thus, creating imitations of ECMs in artificial ecosystems could be a solution for designing urban green spaces.

 Mineral access

 Enzyme production

 The enzymatic activities of ectomycorrhizal fungi are highly variable between species.
 These differences are correlated with exploration type (particularly the presence or absence of rhizomorphs) rather than lineage or host association- suggesting that similar morphologies of extraradical mycelium are an example of convergent evolution.
 Differences in enzymatic activity, and hence the ability to degrade organic compounds dictate fungal nutrient access, with wide-ranging ecological implications.

 Phosphorus

 Because diverse ectomycorrhizal fungal taxa differ greatly in their metabolic activity they also often differ in their capacity to trade nutrients with their hosts.
 Phosphorus acquisition by mycorrhizal fungi, and the subsequent transfer to plant hosts, is thought to be one of the main functions of ectomycorrhizal symbiosis.
 Extramatrical mycelium is the site of collection for phosphorus within the soil system.
 This relationship is so strong that starving host plants of phosphorus is known to increase the growth of extramatrical mycelium tenfold.